waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 *   The Pokecenter entrance warp is at (14,26) and its impassable sign is at (15,26).
 When exiting the Pokecenter (e.g., to (14,27) or (15,27)) and intending to move north, first move horizontally to at least column 16 (e.g., (16,27)) before proceeding north to avoid re-entering the warp or hitting the sign.

 *   **Pewter City Pokecenter Warp (CRITICAL - Turn 2800 Reflection):** The Pokecenter entrance warp is at (14,26).
 When exiting the Pokecenter to (14,27) or (15,27) and intending to move north, *always* move horizontally to at least column 16 (e.g., (16,27)) before proceeding north.
 This avoids accidentally re-entering the warp at (14,26) or hitting the impassable sign at (15,26).

+*   **`direct_pathing_agent` Issues (Pikachu on Target):** The `direct_pathing_agent` (which does not use `run_code`) has shown issues when Pikachu is on the target tile, sometimes only turning the player instead of executing the full two-step move (turn then step).
+Requires further testing and refinement before relying on it for this specific scenario.
+Manual input or a more robust agent is preferred for now when Pikachu is on the destination tile.